ari-apc-lab/croupier/docs/plugin.rst

 -  ``deployment``: Scripts to perform deployment operations.
 Optional.

-   -  ``bootstrap``: Relative path to blueprint to the script that will be executed in the HPC at the install workflow to bootstrap the job (like data movements, binary download, etc.)
+   -  ``bootstrap``: Relative path to blueprint to the script that will be executed in the HPC at the install/croupier_configure workflow to bootstrap the job

    -  ``revert``: Relative path to blueprint to the script that will be executed in the HPC at the uninstall workflow, reverting the